Safety, tolerability, pharmacokinetics and pharmacodynamics of milvexian with aspirin and/or clopidogrel in healthy participants

 2021-11-01

-Our aim was to determine the quantitative effects of a single-dose of Nattokinase (NK) administration on coagulation/fibrinolysis parameters comprehensively in healthy male subjects.
-A double-blind, placebo-controlled cross-over NK intervention study was carried out in 12 healthy young males.
-Following the baseline blood draw, each subject was randomized to receive either a single-dose of 2,000 FU NK (NSK-SD, Japan Bio Science Laboratory Co., Ltd) or placebo with subsequent cross-over of the groups.
+We aimed to comprehensively determine the quantitative effects of a single dose of Nattokinase (NK) administration on coagulation/fibrinolysis parameters in healthy male subjects.
+A double-blind, placebo-controlled cross-over NK intervention study was conducted in 12 healthy young males.
+Following the baseline blood draw, each subject was randomized to receive either a single dose of 2,000 FU NK (NSK-SD, Japan Bio Science Laboratory Co., Ltd) or a placebo with subsequent cross-over of the groups.
 Subjects donated blood samples at 2, 4, 6 and 8 hours following administration for analysis of coagulation/fibrinolysis parameters.
 As a result, D-dimer concentrations at 6 and 8 hours and blood fibrin/fibrinogen degradation products at 4 hours after NK administration elevated significantly (p < 0.05, respectively).
 Factor VIII activity declined at 4 and 6 hours (p < 0.05, respectively), blood antithrombin concentration was higher at 2 and 4 hours (p < 0.05, respectively) and the activated partial thromboplastin time prolonged significantly at 2 and 4 hours following NK administration (p < 0.05 and p < 0.01, respectively).
 All the changes, however, were within the normal range.
-In conclusion, thus, a single-dose of NK administration appears enhancing fibrinolysis and anti-coagulation via several different pathways simultaneously.
+In conclusion, thus, a single dose of NK administration appears to enhance fibrinolysis and anti-coagulation via several different pathways simultaneously.

 Article Open access18 July 2024